hyuncat/hyuncat.github.io/_posts/2025-12-24-parablegpt.md

 Now, I could take my Catholic upbringing, or a lot more religions now for that matter, replace "God" with "Universe", discard any romantic answers to the first question and feel justified in its answers to the other two.

-Rather, my answer to the first question, and to Tolstoy's existential impetus for faith, rests on my certain belief in a [Scheffer-like collective afterlife](https://www.amazon.com/Death-Afterlife-Berkeley-Tanner-Lectures/dp/019046917X)—being a part of the Universe is the greatest other available.
+Rather, my answer to the first question, and to Tolstoy's existential impetus for faith, rests on my now-certain belief in a [Scheffer-like collective afterlife](https://www.amazon.com/Death-Afterlife-Berkeley-Tanner-Lectures/dp/019046917X)—in which, being a part of the Universe is the greatest 'collective' available.
 That my actions will be forever memorialized through the ripples of their cause-effect chains, propagated by the ever-increasing arrows of time and entropy.
 And that my remains will fertilize the soil, feeding the blooms atop it.

 ## Works cited

-Scheffler, Samuel.
-Death and the Afterlife.
-Oxford UP, 2013.

 Boyer, Pascal.
 Religion Explained: The Evolutionary Origins of Religious Thought.
 Basic Books, 2001.

-Tolstoy, Leo.
-A Confession.
-Translated by David Patterson, W. W. Norton, 1983.

 Dennett, Daniel C. “Where Am I?”
 Brainstorms: Philosophical Essays on Mind and Psychology, MIT Press, 1978, pp. 310–323.

 IBM.
 “What Is a Transformer Model?”
 IBM Think, www.ibm.com/think/topics/transformer-model.
 Accessed 24 Dec.
 2025.

+Scheffler, Samuel.
+Death and the Afterlife.
+Oxford UP, 2013.

+Tolstoy, Leo.
+A Confession.
+Translated by David Patterson, W. W. Norton, 1983.